amezin/nzxt-rgb-fan-controller-dkms/README.rst

 			fans, voltage for other fans.
 Voltage can be changed in 9-12 V range, but the value of the sysfs attribute is always in 0-255 range (1 = 9V, 255 = 12V).
-Setting the attribute to 0 completely turns off the fan. pwm[1-3]_enable		Read-only, 1 if the fan was detected, 0 otherwise. pwm[1-3]_mode		Read-only, 1 for PWM-controlled fans, 0 for other fans (or if no fan connected).
+Setting the attribute to 0 turns off the fan completely. pwm[1-3]_enable		Read-only, 1 if the fan was detected, 0 otherwise. pwm[1-3]_mode		Read-only, 1 for PWM-controlled fans, 0 for other fans (or if no fan connected).